mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 TypeScript addresses most of these issues by disallowing many type coercions that JavaScript allows.
-For example TypeScript allows adding a number and a string (resulting in concatenation), but it does not allow adding an object and a number.
+For example, TypeScript allows adding a number and a string (resulting in concatenation), but it does not allow adding an object and a number.